Share this Post

 Modular moves most of the rest of a home’s construction indoors and constructs it at the exact same time the site work is happening.
 In traditional construction, these processes have to happen sequentially.
 You can’t start building a floor if there is no foundation to place it on.
 Modular minimizes total time to completion by maximizing off-site construction of the home.

 Getting the Home You Want

 Advancements in modular construction mean that virtually any home plan can be divided into modules, built using indoor off-site construction, and assembled onsite.
-The Modular Home Collection at ArchitecturalDesigns.com displays over 6,000 home plans from architects and designers that can be “modularized” and built using this advanced method of construction.
+There are over 20 home plan websites.
+We have found that about significant percentage of these home plans from leading architects and designers that can be “modularized” and built using this advanced method of construction.

 RELATED: THE (R)EVOLUTION OF MODULAR HOMES

 Can any custom home plan be modularized?
 Technically, the answer is yes.
 There is a way to divide any home plan into modules, build those modules in a factory, and then assemble them onsite.
 However, the practical answer is that sometimes it just doesn’t make sense.
 A plan may have to be divided into many modules to be transported to a site or a home plan may have tall ceilings requiring additional modules to stay true to the design.
 Yes, these homes can still be built using modular construction but the cost to do so outweighs the benefits.
 In some instances, with slight modification, a plan can be modified to work efficiently with modular construction and at the same time maintain its design integrity.

 Modular construction offers the way forward for custom home building.
 Construction labor in the U.S. is evaporating.
 The skilled craftsmen from years ago have retired.
 The process of modular construction instills quality in the home building process that is difficult to duplicate with today’s construction in the field.
 Homes are the only thing that we use today that aren’t built in a factory.